Breaking a Lease - What You Need to Know

-- I am a month-to-month tenant, what will I need to do?
+I am a month-to-month tenant, what will I need to do?

-If you have no written lease or the written lease does not state the type of notice which needs to be given, you must give the landlord written notice at least 10 days before the next rent is due.
+If you have no written lease or the written lease does not specify the type of notice you must give, you must give the landlord written notice at least 10 days before the next rent is due.
 For example, if you want to move out March 31, you must give your landlord notice on or before March 21 that you are moving.

-- What if I am unable to give enough notice and my landlord does not agree to let me out of my lease early?
+What if I am unable to give enough notice and my landlord does not agree to let me out of my lease early?

 If your landlord agrees, have your landlord sign a written statement that he/she agrees to neutrally rescind or end your tenancy.
 The written agreement should be signed and dated by both the landlord and tenant.

 The information above is provided by Colorado Legal Services.
 It is intended as general information only, and is not meant as legal advice for any specific situation.
 If you need legal advice, consult an attorney of your own choosing.
 If you cannot afford an attorney, talk to Colorado Legal Services: 303-837-1321.